H3yfinn/transport-modeling-guide/content/activity/explanation.md

 These are key indicators for the transport sector, given that the 2 major factors in determining any economic sector's energy use is the activity, and the energy intensity of that activity.

-The main factors that affect activity within the transport model are:
+Total activity for the whole projection is first estimated using Activity growth.
+Then once that is done, the activity mix is determined by the distance travelled, occupancy and load:

 - Distance travelled (for all cars in the economy) = Mileage * Stocks
     - Stocks: the number of vehicles in the fleet